 I wonder what kind of an upbringing makes it okay just to heave your trash out the window.
 It is not the worse thing that makes me think that we should license people before they are allowed to have children, but it is one of the more visible things.

-There are other less visible things which bother me more.
+There are other less visible things that bother me more.
 One is how in some families women are not respected or are even belittled.
-In some families women's opinions or all their hard work are not even taken seriously.
+In some families, women's opinions or all their hard work are not even taken seriously.
 That would not have worked well with my mother.

 She was the matriarch of our extended family.
 She did not tolerate anyone treating another person badly.
 I can still remember the story of her standing up to her stepmother who was mistreating one of my mother's sisters.
 I think a cast iron frying pan was involved.
 The way I heard the story the stepmother never bothered my aunt again.

 As many people found out, my mother was quite willing to share her opinions when something bothered her.
-Sometimes her unvarnished truth was a little brutal, but most of the time you could stay on her good side with a well mowed yard, a clean car, neatly cut hair, good manners, an empty plate and a proper respective for authority especially hers.
+Sometimes her unvarnished truth was a little brutal, but most of the time you could stay on her good side with a well-mowed yard, a clean car, neatly cut hair, good manners, an empty plate and proper respect for authority especially hers.